'It's a weight off my shoulders'

 How Graham managed to put one foot in front of the other in normal life in that period is hard to fathom, but how he managed to do it while playing Six Nations rugby is a mystery of a different kind.

-"The France game (won in the last play in Paris) was very emotional because Clark had just started speaking again that week and that's my abiding memory of it.
-The last song I listened to in the dressing room before I went out to play in those games last season was one of Clark's favourites.
+"The France game [won in the last play in Paris] was very emotional because Clark had just started speaking again that week and that's my abiding memory of it," he says.

+"The last song I listened to in the dressing room before I went out to play in those games last season was one of Clark's favourites.
 I'd be in tears because he was lying in hospital and looking back on it I probably shouldn't have played.
-Compared to where I am now I wasn't in the right state of mind, I was in a bad way.
+Compared with where I am now, I wasn't in the right state of mind, I was in a bad way.
 It was an escape for me but, mostly, for my mum and dad, a chance to give them two hours to get their heads into something else, to lose themselves in the game."

 What was the song?
 "I'll keep that quiet, I actually haven't told anybody what the song is.
 None of the boys know what it is.
 I don't know how I did it, to be honest with you.
 I can remember thinking that I needed to do it for the family, but looking back there's no way I should have been playing.
 At the same time, I'm so glad I did because I have that special memory in France.